 • Reduces clinical workflows and improves efficiency

-NovaradAI is just one example of innovative healthcare tech to come out of the COVID-19 pandemic.
+Patient access solutions are just one example of innovative healthcare tech.
 Other innovative solutions to consider include:

 • Clinical Decision Support Mechanisms